 Once that’s done, you have the option of tweaking your design to get it just right.

-Scroll down for some inspiration that will help you craft a logo that speaks to your audience; then, check out our tips that will help you nail your fitness logo design.
+Scroll down for some inspiration that will help you create a logo that speaks to your audience; then, check out our tips that will help you nail your fitness logo design.

 How to make your own fitness logo

 Create your fitness logo in two minutes, simply by entering your business name and tagline (if relevant) and clicking Design.